Guidance on the Rehabilitation of Offenders Act 1974 and the Exceptions Order 1975

-It will help you to understand the difference between spent and unspent convictions, and which convictions you need to declare when applying for jobs or insurance.
+Explains the difference between spent and unspent convictions, outlines which convictions must be declared when applying for jobs and any exceptions.

 This guidance is written to help people giving advice and information to ex-offenders so they understand:

 - the difference between spent and unspent convictions

 - how long before different kinds of conviction are considered to be spent